mapbox/batfish/docs/configuration.md

 };
 ```

-(This format mirrors Webpack's configuration setup, which allows for unlimited extensibility.)
+(This format mirrors Webpack's configuration setup, which allows for unlimited flexibility and extensibility.)

 By default, the Batfish CLI looks for a `batfish.config.js` file in the current working directory.
 You can specify an alternate location.